 - Barnsley’s 2020/21 seasonal flu uptake rates for the over 65’s, under 65 years (at risk), pregnant women and two to four years olds are all higher than the England rates.

-- Barnsley also has good uptake rates in children, with rates in all 2 and 3 year olds meeting or exceeding the national average for 2020/21.
+- Barnsley also has good uptake rates in children, with rates in all two and three year olds meeting or exceeding the national average for 2020/21.

 COVID-19 vaccination uptake